Illinois governor plan targets kids' mental health crisis

 SPRINGFIELD, Ill.
 (AP) — A mental health crisis among children in Illinois will be fought by streamlining and easing access to necessary treatment and coordinating between six separate state agencies, Gov. J.B.
-Pritzker plans to announce Friday.
+Pritzker announced Friday.

 A report examining the capacity and condition of Illinois’ response to behavioral health in young people has been in the works for nearly a year.
-It sketches avenues to help families understand mental illness, then make it easier for them to get required care without wrangling among disparate state agencies.
-A copy of the report was obtained in advance by The Associated Press.
+It sketches avenues to help families understand mental illness, then makes it easier for them to get required care without navigating, in Pritzker's words, the “serpentine” paths of disparate state agencies.

+“Government doesn’t work very well between silos of one department and another,” Pritzker said at a school in the Chicago suburb of Maywood.
+“People feel like they have territory that they need to protect.
+And the fact is that our territory is all of the children of the state of Illinois.”

+The mental health of children nationwide rapidly unraveled during the COVID-19 pandemic.
+The Centers for Disease Control and Prevention in 2021 found 44% of American children had depressive episodes lasting at least two weeks and nearly half had thought about suicide, according to the report.

+Lawmakers and advocates weary of wrestling with seemingly unyielding bureaucracies were impressed by the number of agencies working together.

+“You think of a parent who’s in crisis at their wit’s end ... having to call each and every one of these agencies and trying to keep track of it,” said Senate Public Health Committee Chairperson Karina Villa, a West Chicago Democrat.
+“All they want is to get their baby the help that they need.
+Now we have a blueprint as to how they’re going to be able to do that.”

-“It’s all really geared toward creating an experience for families, where the boundaries between those different state agencies that are there to serve them are less visible,” said Dana Weiner, whom Pritzker tabbed for the initiative.
-She is on loan from the Chapin Hall Center for Children at the University of Chicago, where she is senior policy fellow.
+The report's authors were a team led by Dana Weiner, on loan from the Chapin Hall Center for Children at the University of Chicago, where she is senior policy fellow.

-“What families (should) experience is a simplified, centralized, clear way to get access to services to understand what their children are struggling with and to identify the things that might help address those challenges,” Weiner.
+“What families (should) experience is a simplified, centralized, clear way to get access to services to understand what their children are struggling with and to identify the things that might help address those challenges,” Weiner said.

-The deterioration of mental health among children predates the COVID-19 pandemic.
-But with the spread of the coronavirus the Centers for Disease Control and Prevention in 2021 found 44% of American children had depressive episodes lasting at least two weeks and nearly half had thought about suicide, according to the report.

 Friday's announcement marks the beginning of work to ready the plan for implementation, a report on which Pritzker expects by October.
 There's $22.8 million in the governor's fiscal 2024 budget proposal to complete the planning.